-Clozapine may cause changes in your blood sugar level, cholesterol level and heart function.
+Clozapine may cause changes in your blood glucose level, cholesterol level and heart function.
 To check these things, your doctor will monitor your physical health.
 You will have your weight checked regularly.
 You may also need to have your liver, cholesterol and glucose levels checked.
-You may also have your blood pressure measured and need an ECG test to check your heart rate.
+You will also have your blood pressure measured and may need an ECG test to check your heart rate.

 Possible side effects